dykyi-roman/book-summary/ddd-vernon.md

 # <a name="Aggregate"><h1>Aggregate</h1></a>

 Aggregate this is object that have inside Entity and VO.
 One Aggregate can be change in one transaction.
 One context have only one aggregate - this is a main rule.
+Use a AggregateId for set a link to other aggregate, do not use an object href.